 Do I want to start off with an intimate group?
 If so, 4-8 members are ideal.

-What will be the overarching theme (women’s empowerment, female indie authors (hyperlink to Amazon Author Central profile), growth mindset)?
+What will be the overarching theme (women’s empowerment, female indie authors, growth mindset)?

 Should we meet at a private or public place?

 What type of refreshments should I provide?
 See Book Club Bae recipes for a list of appetizers and cocktails.

 Do I want to establish a group of founding members to help me run the club or do I want to lead it independently?

 Who do I already personally know that enjoys reading?
 If you don’t know anyone personally, consider starting a virtual book club on Goodreads or Fable.

 Should I ask each initial or founding member to invite a friend to grow the group, or keep it cozy at first to establish rapport?